CiscoCloud/distributive/README.md

 Distributive is a tool for running distributed health checks in datacenters.
 It was designed with Consul in mind, but is stack agnostic.
-It is simple to configure (with JSON checklists) and easy to deploy and run.
+It is simple to configure (with YAML checklists) and easy to deploy and run.
 It has no dependencies, and can be shipped as a speedy 1.3MB (yes, megabytes!) binary.

-Usually, some external server will ask the host to execute this program, reading a checklist from a JSON file, and will record this program's exit code and standard out.
+Usually, some external server will ask the host to execute this program, reading a checklist from a YAML file, and will record this program's exit code and standard out.
 Distributive's output includes information about which checks in a checklist failed, and how so.